 In this video I discuss the 7 step process we use to rent out, find and pick the best quality tenants.
-This step by step guide is great for beginners and experienced landlords.
+This step by step guide is great for beginners and experienced landlords looking to rent out your rental property.
 I show you tips for taking quality pictures and video, how to write your ad copy to maximize your rental advertisement.
 How to set up and coordinate rental property showings.
 What to do after you have shown prospective renters/tenants the apartment/house.
 Tips for how to properly screen tenants, do not skip that step!
 Then the process we use to approve the best tenants, including step by step right to handing the tenants the keys.
 This is the complete guide to renting your investment property.

 Watch the video or read the blog post below.